 On March 20, 2018 the Austrian Society for Stem Cell Research (ASSCR.at) was founded, with the goal of connecting the most important stakeholders of national stem cell research, bundling research activities and exchange between science, patients and physicians.

 Johann Bauer, Georg Dechant, Frank Edenhofer, Elly Tanaka, Markus Hengstschläger, Dirk Strunk, Peter Valent, Jürgen Knoblich and Katharina Günther are the founding members.
-The Ludwig Boltzmann Cluster Oncology is one of the founding institutions, represented by Peter Valent.
+The Ludwig Boltzmann Institute for Hematology and Oncology (formerly Ludwig Boltzmann Cluster Oncology) is one of the founding institutions, represented by Peter Valent.

 The Medical University of Vienna, the Institute for Molecular Biotechnology (IMBA), the University of Innsbruck, the Medical University of Innsbruck the Research Institute of Molecular Pathology (IMP), the Medical University of Graz and the University Clinic of Dermatology in Salzburg are the other founding institutions of the ASCCR.at.
 Frank Edendorfer from the Institute of Molecular Biology from the University of Innsbruck was elected for the president of the society.